AqwamCreates/DataPredict-Neural/docs/API/Utilities/IterativeTrainingWrapper.md

 ```

-IterativeTrainingWrapper:train(featureTensor: tensor, labelTensor: tensor): {number}
+IterativeTrainingWrapper:train(featureTensorArray: tensor, labelTensorArray: tensor): {number}

 ```

 #### Parameters:

-* featureTensor: The tensor containing all the features.
+* featureTensorArray: An array containing all the feature tensors.

-* labelTensor: The tensor containing all the labels.
+* labelTensorArray: An array containing all the label tensors.

 #### Returns: